gvwilson/sensibleadventures/cloudherd/reboot.md

 **Need more plot without more characters if I'm going to make 60K.**

+* Later, the bad guys don't accept a surrender

 1.  [plot development / day 1] Noxy and others are picking spider webs; describe the village and its surroundings, including the cloud pen; they are interrupted by a troll (standoff as both are